 Do you need immediate access to highly skilled finance and accounting professionals?

-As you make your own plans to move up the ranks in the C-suite, bear in mind you’ll need a successor who’s enthusiastic about being the boss.
-By beginning to develop a succession plan and identifying potential future leaders, you help employees feel valued for their contributions and eager to realize their potential within the company.
+What is succession planning?
+It's your steps to success.
+If you're making plans to move up the ranks in the C-suite, bear in mind you’ll need a successor who’s enthusiastic about being the boss.
+Knowing the importance of identifying potential future leaders and developing a succession plan, you help employees feel valued for their contributions and eager to realize their potential within the company.

 Editor's note: This post was updated recently to reflect more current information.